 My own son wanted to study acting.
 I was dubious – how could someone with autism empathise with a character’s complex emotional nuances?
 Yes, he knew more about most actors than their own mothers, but was it possible to put the artistic into autistic?

 Building down my hopes, I reluctantly enrolled Jules in an acting course.
 Amazingly, to my eyes, he excelled in class productions, but I suspected I was blinded by my Mum goggles… Yet soon after he was cast in two short films and won an acting award.
 He then went for an audition for a major BBC medical drama called Holby City – and secured the part.
 Jules has been a semi-regular since last October, playing to six million people a week.
 He gets stopped for autographs and has a fan page.

 As he bathes in praise from BBC producers, cast and crew, I think back to those school bullies and occasionally allow myself a little moment of light gloating.
 But my main hope is that Julius’ success will encourage other employers to think outside the neurotypical box and hire the ‘differently abled’.
 We should stop forcing autistic people to act normal, and help them to become their best autistic selves by focusing on what they can do instead of what they can’t.
 For me, seeing my son finally thriving, well, it’s better than winning the Pulitzer Prize.
 Nor could I have written a happier ending.
 Except it’s not an ending, it’s a beginning.
 And that’s all autistic people need – a chance to shine.

 You can find more details about Kathy and what she's up to on her official Facebook page.

 Holby City Q&As

-Read (or watch) all our interviews with the Holby cast and crew here...
+Read (or watch) all our interviews and behind the scenes with the Holby cast and crew here...